 So what happens if there is damage or dysfunction to the Dorsolateral Prefrontal Circuit in your child’s brain?

-Children with damage to this area often exhibit poor organisational skills, poor problem solving, difficulty focusing and sustaining attention and decreased fluency skills.
-In the classroom, this might present itself with constantly losing lesson materials, forgetting when assignments are due in and difficulties planning and getting started on homework.
+Children with damage to this area often exhibit poor organisational skills, poor problem-solving, difficulty focusing and sustaining attention and decreased fluency.
+In the classroom, this might present itself with constantly losing lesson materials, forgetting when assignments are due and difficulties planning and getting started on homework.

 This circuit is associated with mediating the emotional, social and behavioural aspects of Executive Functions.
 This includes aspects such as impulsivity, inhibition and social behaviours.
 Perhaps the most famous example of this dysfunction is one of Phineas Gage.

 Phineas Gage is a classic case in Neuropsychology which provided many researchers with insight into the association between the brain and behaviour.
 Phineas worked on a railway in the early nineteenth century where he was injured following an explosion.
 It was in this explosion that Phineas suffered damage to his frontal lobe.
 Luckily, Phineas survived the accident, but it was not long after that a notable difference in his personality, behaviour and social interactions were apparent.
 Before the accident, Phineas was described as a capable, respected and responsible man.
 However, following the accident, Phineas began to show no empathy, became impulsive and made crude and socially inappropriate comments.